dgustave/ETL-Challenge/README.md

 * Confirm successful **Load** by querying database.

     * Combine the two tables "Eastern" and "Western" .
-    * Join the two tables select the `Ranking', 'Squad', 'Club', 'Matches Played', 'Wins', 'Draws', 'Losses', and 'Total Points' from the '2019 Major League Soccer' Stats table and 'Club',  `Total Salaries`, `Total Expected Salaries`, `Average Salaries`, `Average Expected Salaries` from the `2019 Average Club Salary` table.
-Club will be the joining point.
+    * Join the two tables select:
+    * The `Ranking', 'Squad', 'Club', 'Matches Played', 'Wins', 'Draws', 'Losses', and 'Total Points' from the '2019 Major League Soccer Stats' table'.
+    * The 'Club',  `Total Salaries`, `Total Expected Salaries`, `Average Salaries`, `Average Expected Salaries` from the `2019 Average Club Salary` table'.
+    * 'Club' will be the joining point.